 Early History of the Kingerey family

-Another 171 words (12 lines of text) are included under the topic Early Kingerey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kingerey research.
+Another 86 words (6 lines of text) are included under the topic Early Kingerey History in all our PDF Extended History products and printed products wherever possible.

 Kingerey Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Kingerey has been recorded under many different variations, including Kingsley, Kingsleigh, Kingslee, Kinsey and others.

 Early Notables of the Kingerey family (pre 1700)